shaggy245/destruct/README.md

 A remote Vault address can be passed into Destruct by the `--vault-addr` cli flag or set as the `$VAULT_ADDR` environment variable.

 #### Command
-Shared secrets can either be piped into the `destruct store` command or provided as an argument (see <examples>).
+Shared secrets can either be piped into the `destruct store` command or provided as an argument (see examples below).
 ```
 NAME:
    destruct store - Store secrets